Hospital Board

 Treasurer, Children’s Minnesota Board of Directors

-Jeff von Gillern is the former Vice Chair of Technology and Operations Services at U.S. Bancorp from 2010 to 2023.
-In 2001, when he joined U.S. Bancorp, Mr. von Gillern served as the Executive Vice President, additionally serving as the Chief Information Officer from 2007-2010.
-Prior to joining U.S. Bancorp, he was the Senior Vice President of Processing Services at Visa International, where he spent 12 years.
+Jeff von Gillern is the former Vice Chair of Technology and Operations Services at U.S. Bancorp, a role he held from 2010 to 2023.
+He joined U.S. Bancorp in 2001 as Executive Vice President and later served as Chief Information Officer from 2007 to 2010.
+Prior to his tenure at U.S. Bancorp, von Gillern spent 12 years at Visa International, where he served as Senior Vice President of Processing Services.

-Mr. von Gillern holds a BS in Business from the University of Arizona and studied at the University of London in London, England.
+Von Gillern earned a Bachelor of Science in Business from the University of Arizona and also studied at the University of London in England.
+He and his wife, Janet von Gillern, live in Wayzata, Minnesota, and have two children, Katie and Jack.

 Tom Goodmanson